 - Natural flavors (may be made of hundreds of chemical ingredients)

-- Carrageenan and other gums like cellulose, xanthan, guar, acacia (gums are serious gut disrupters)
+- Gums like cellulose, xanthan, guar, acacia (gums are serious gut disruptors)

 - Maltodextrin (a corn-based derivative used as a thickener that can spike your blood sugar and negate the benefits of probiotics)